sidh64/git-assignment/tutorials.md

 Review- Ui of this website was not up to the mark, as if i had any doubt i had to repoen and re follow all the steps to get through all.. also in my last try i have submitted a totally diffrent thing but some how / someone managed to dlt my whole data so had to do it all again!

 I am Ramandeep kaur.
 I was assigned "Learn Git Branching" I found easy way to how we can access repository and use github , commands are easy and understandable.

+My name is Ramandeep kaur and i am new to this tutorial but i have great experience of learning it.
 As a beginner, initially i faced some problems so i got to learn a lot.
 Overall it was great experience.